Eight Below: Background

 The 1958 Japanese Antarctic Research Expedition (Showa Station) inspired the 1983 hit film Antarctica, of which Eight Below is a remake.
 Eight Below adapts the events of the 1958 incident, moved forward to 1993.
 In the 1958 event, 15 Sakhalin Husky sled dogs were abandoned when the expedition team was unable to return to the base.
 When the team returned a year later, two dogs, Taro and Jiro, were still alive.
-Another seven were still chained up and dead, and six were unaccounted for.
+Seven were dead, still chained up, and six were unaccounted for.
 In Eight Below, two of the dogs, Old Jack and Dewey died, while the remaining six, Max, Maya, Truman, Buck, Shadow and Shorty, survived.

 Eight Below was dedicated to the memory of Koreyoshi Kurahara, the director of Antarctica, who died in 2002.

 Sled dogs

 In Eight Below there are two Alaskan Malamutes (Buck and Shadow) and six Siberian Huskies (Max, Maya, Truman, Dewey, Shorty, and Old Jack).
 Each actor-dog had help from other dogs that performed stunts and pulled sleds.
 In all, over 30 dogs were used to portray the film's eight canine characters.
-Max, Maya, Dewey, and Buck (Old Jack's stunt double) were played by dogs seen in Disney's live-action Snow Dogs.
 The animal filming was supervised by the American Humane Association, and the film carries the standard "No animals were harmed..." disclaimer, despite an on-set incident in which a trainer used significant force to break up an animal fight.

 Release

 Critical reception

-On the review aggregator Rotten Tomatoes the film has a rating of 72%, based on 152 reviews, with an average rating of 6.50/10.
+On the review aggregator Rotten Tomatoes the film has a rating of 73%, based on 153 reviews, with an average rating of 6.50/10.
 The site's critical consensus reads, "Featuring a stellar cast of marooned mutts, who deftly display emotion, tenderness, loyalty and resolve, Eight Below is a heartwarming and exhilarating adventure film."
-On Metacritic it has a score of 64% based on reviews from 31 critics, indicating "generally favorable reviews".
+On Metacritic it has a score of 64% based on reviews from 31 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, and said "Eight Below succeeds as an effective story."
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing "Eight Below succeeds as an effective story."
 BBC liked the movie as well, but did not like its long length (2 hours).
 Reel.com liked it, saying "the movie succeeds at drawing you into their incredible adventure".
 Peter Hartlaub of the San Francisco Chronicle disliked the film, saying: "The movie is overly long and much too intense for small children, yet it's filled with dialogue and plot turns that are too juvenile to thrill adult audiences."

-William Arnold of the Seattle Post-Intelligencer reacted favorably ("the dog actors will melt your heart"), but pointed out, as did other reviewers, that "Antarctica buffs" will be critical of errors, such as portraying midwinter events occurring in "balmy, blazing daylight at a time Antarctica is locked in round-the-clock darkness and temperatures of 140 degrees below."
+William Arnold of the Seattle Post-Intelligencer reacted favorably ("the dog actors will melt your heart"), but pointed out, as did other reviewers, that "Antarctica buffs" will be critical of errors, such as portraying midwinter events in "balmy, blazing daylight at a time Antarctica is locked in round-the-clock darkness and temperatures of 140 degrees below."